 I like veterinarians.
 I think they’re good people with the interests of animals at heart.
 That said, in this particular consultation, several avoidable errors were made that illustrate some key principles of medical decision making (for humans as well as dogs):

 My wife is a very smart person, but, like most people, not a decision scientist – and she shouldn’t have to be.
 A veterinarian, like a physician, has far greater expertise and experience in health care than their clients do.
 When they make a recommendation, it will usually be followed – often without question.
-That’s one reason why veterinarians (and physicians) also need to become experts in decision making, and why owners (and patients) need to ask good questions and seek out providers who demonstrate a commitment to good decision making.
+That’s one reason why veterinarians (and physicians) also need to become experts in decision making, and why owners (and patients) need to ask good questions and seek out providers who demonstrate a commitment to good decision making, much like finding a reputable addiction rehab centre for those in need of specialized care.

 Interesting comments.
 I would say that the reason the vet used Simplicef is that they have a responsibility to use drugs that are FDA-approved for animals before they can use the human equivalent generic.
 And yes they do cost a lot more!
 And if your dog had had a reaction to that generic brand of cephalexin (and had not been on Simplicef, he (the veterinarian) would not have had a legal leg to stand on.
 Which is why vets tend to shy away from generics